Pipervetowich/Pipervetowichgamedev/README.md

 Games are not complete without sound, so I added background music.
 It took me like 10-15 mintues to figure it out.

 I added sound affects to the gun so it sounds like its shooting.

+The game over screen seemd unfinshed without an option to play again so I added a restart button.